-In principle REPS will fully return the seed money to the organizers of the 7th Regional European IRPA congress.
+In principle REPS should fully return the seed money to the organizers of the 7th Regional European IRPA congress.
 If this turns out to be impossible losses will be covered by the seed money.
+Any losses exceeding the seed money will be borne by the PCO.

 Approved financial accounts will be provided to IRPA after the Congress.